10-2022

 Quite happy for you to promote your business Tom, but surely you are a better person than doing it in this way.
 I know that other people in the industry have said unkind things about you but you can rise above these insults.

 I never say that the people making these modern records, as well as those reviewing them, are malicious or evil.
-I say they make or review bad sounding records and are simply misguided and incompetent.
+I say they make or review bad sounding records and are simply misguided and, more than anything else, incompetent.

 Am I being unkind?
 If Michael Bay makes one bad movie after another, are we unkind to point that out?
 I don’t know whether or not he is a bad person, but I do know that he is a bad filmmaker, and gets called out regularly for putting out a bad product.